Kunnalpareek/local-repo/Readme.md

-This is my locam repository.
+This is my loca repository.